-CJS3113 Social Ethics 3 Hours --------- --------------- ---------
+CJS3113 Social Ethics 3 Hours --------- --------------- --------- -- designed to provide a foundation for special populations such as children, the elderly, and persons with disability.

 This is an introductory course in ethical issues.
 Throughout the semester we will be looking at all kinds of social issues from systematic racism to ethical issues in government and law.